Thomas S. Ward

 Legal Intern, Honorable R. Fred Lewis, Supreme Court of Florida (2005)

 Tom is Board Certified by the Florida Bar as an Appellate Specialist and is the head of HSM’s Appellate Practice.
-He is an experienced appellate advocate who has authored briefs filed in the United States Court of Appeals for the Eleventh Circuit, the Florida Supreme Court, and each of Florida’s six District Courts of Appeal.
+He is an experienced appellate advocate who has authored briefs filed in both state and federal courts, including the United States Court of Appeals for the Eleventh Circuit, the Florida Supreme Court, and each of Florida’s six District Courts of Appeal.

-Tom has been appointed as Vice Chair, twice, to Florida Bar’s Appellate Court Rules Committee, where he assisted in the process of creating the rules of procedure that must be followed in every appellate court throughout Florida.
+Tom has twice been appointed as Vice Chair, to the Florida Bar’s Appellate Court Rules Committee, where he assisted in the process of creating the rules of procedure that must be followed in every appellate court throughout Florida.
 Tom has also served on the board of the Third District Court of Appeal Historical Society and was elected as its thirteenth President.
-Prior to entering private practice, Tom interned at the Florida Supreme Court for the Honorable R. Fred Lewis.
+He currently serves as a Trustee on the Florida Supreme Court Historical Society.
+Prior to entering private practice, Tom was accepted into a prestigious Florida Supreme Court internship program where he was assigned to intern for a fellow University of Miami Law graduate: the Honorable R. Fred Lewis.

 Unlike many appellate practitioners who practice in their “ivory towers,” Tom also has extensive, hands-on experience in the trenches as a trial lawyer.
 Named as one of “America’s Top 100 Bet-The-Company Litigators,” Tom has successfully first-chaired trials, cross-examined hostile witnesses during trials and arbitrations, argued dispositive motions (evidentiary and otherwise), taken countless depositions, and negotiated complex settlements to contentious disputes.